ChristianAhrens/SpaConBridge/README.md

 See [LATEST RELEASE](../../releases/latest) for available binary packages.

-SoundscapeBridgeApp is created with the idea in mind to have both a simple ui to monitor or control Sound Object parameters of a d&b audiotechnik Soundscape system, esp. the DS100 Signal Engine, via OSC protocol and at the same time the possibility of controlling interfacing with external control data input (MIDI device, OSC control app, ...).
+SpaConBridge was created with the idea in mind to have both a simple ui to monitor or control Sound Object parameters of a d&b audiotechnik Soundscape system, esp. the DS100 Signal Engine, via OSC protocol and at the same time the possibility of controlling interfacing with external control data input (MIDI device, OSC control app, ...).

+SpaConBridge is a PRIVATELY created and driven project.
-SoundscapeBridgeApp is a project inspired by d&b audiotechnik GmbH & Co.
+It was originally inspired by d&b audiotechnik GmbH & Co.
 KG's own "Soundscape DAW Plugin" made publicly available at https://github.com/dbaudio-soundscape/db-Soundscape-DAW-Plugins and "Soundscape Control with DiGiCo SD consoles" made publicly available at https://github.com/dbaudio-soundscape/db-Soundscape-control-with-DiGiCo-SD-Consoles.
+It is neither suppported nor driven by official d&b activities.

 **Known Issues:**